A DOG’S COPY-CAT BEHAVIOR

-If you ever experienced adopting a second dog into your home, you probably noticed how much easier it was to train the new dog, eventually realizing that he learned the ropes from the first dog.
-But allelomimetic behavior is not limited to the confines of the same species.
-When a dog becomes part of our family, we become the dog’s pack and in essence, he will learn from and copy not only our actions but our emotions and attitudes!
+If you have ever adopted a second dog into your home, you probably noticed how much easier it was to train the new dog, eventually realizing that he learned the ropes from the first dog.
+However, allelomimetic behavior is not limited to the confines of the same species.
+When a dog becomes part of our family, we become the dog’s pack; in essence, he will learn from and copy our actions, emotions, and attitudes!

 Behavior is a psychological means by which all animals learn and are taught.
-Allelomimetic behavior is defined as a behavior in social animals in which each animal does the same thing as those nearby.
-Animals that pack, are more trainable than animals that do not.
-Animals like elephants, horses, and dogs, are prone to copying the actions found within the group hierarchy.
-It is believed that socialization plays an even bigger part in the development and training of a dog than the dog’s intelligence level
+Allelomimetic behavior is defined as a behavior in social animals where each animal does the same thing as those nearby.
+Animals that pack are more trainable than animals that do not.
+Animals like elephants, horses, and dogs are prone to copying actions within the group hierarchy.
+It is believed that socialization plays an even bigger part in the development and training of a dog than the dog’s intelligence level.

 What are some of the allelomimetic behaviors you might notice in your own home?